Quantum machine learning: Explainable quantum machine learning

-The need for models that can be understood by humans emerges in quantum machine learning in analogy to classical machine learning and drives the research field of explainable quantum machine learning (or XQML in analogy to XAI/XML).
-XQML can be considered as an alternative research direction instead of finding a quantum advantage.
+The need for models that can be understood by humans emerges in QML in analogy to classical machine learning and drives the research field of explainable QML (or XQML in analogy to XAI/XML).
+These efforts are often also referred to as Interpretable Machine Learning (IML, and by extension IQML).
+XQML/IQML can be considered as an alternative research direction instead of finding a quantum advantage.
 For example, XQML has been used in the context of mobile malware detection and classification.
 Quantum Shapley values have also been proposed to interpret gates within a circuit based on a game-theoretic approach.
 For this purpose, gates instead of features act as players in a coalitional game with a value function that depends on measurements of the quantum circuit of interest.
+Additionally, a quantum version of the classical technique known as LIME (Linear Interpretable Model-Agnostic Explanations) has also been proposed, known as Q-LIME.

+Quantum Kernel Methods and Generative Models

+Quantum kernel methods have emerged as particularly promising approaches for near-term applications.
+Large-scale benchmarking studies encompassing over 20,000 trained models have provided comprehensive insights into the effectiveness of fidelity quantum kernels (FQKs) and projected quantum kernels (PQKs) across diverse classification and regression tasks.
+These studies have revealed universal patterns that guide effective quantum kernel method design.

+In the generative modeling domain, quantum generative adversarial networks and quantum circuit Born machines have shown particular promise for tabular data synthesis.
+Novel quantum generative models for tabular data have demonstrated performance improvements of 8.5% over leading classical models while using only 0.072% of the parameters, indicating significant potential for parameter-efficient learning.

 Classical learning applied to quantum problems

 The term "quantum machine learning" sometimes refers to classical machine learning performed on data from quantum systems.
 A basic example of this is quantum state tomography, where a quantum state is learned from measurement.
 Other applications include learning Hamiltonians and automatically generating quantum experiments.